It started in my adolescent years. At that time I’ve been living on the working class

 this work has been exhibited in the club throughout a month, and was used as promotional material on various platforms such as Resident Advisor, and on outdoor posters.

 Collection False Perceptions by Yuki Ito.
 2018.

-Alex Avgud (RU, 1986) is a photographer whose work is a continuous exploration of human resistance to mechanisms of oppression.
+Alex Avgud (RU, 1986) is a photographer whose work is a continuous exploration of human resistance to various forms

 often using the methodology of documenting physical performances.

 BA Photography, Royal Academy of Arts (KABK).
 The Hague, Netherlands

 MA Mathematics, National Research Nuclear University MEPhI.
 Moscow, Russia